220613-Reston-Java-Angular-AWS/Curriculum-Notes/Week-2/README.md

 [`StringTokenizer`](https://docs.oracle.com/javase/8/docs/api/java/util/StringTokenizer.html) is a related class which can parse a String and splits it based on a delimiter.

-## Reading User Input from Console
+## Reading User Input from the Console
 The `Scanner` class can be used to read user input from the command line:

 ```java